 Kay Lenz (married to David Cassidy at the time she filmed Sarah) also remained mostly in television.
 Although excellent on the big screen in Breezy (1973), Moving Violation (1976) and later, House (1986), she won two Emmy Awards and several more nominations for TV roles.

-Like Carrie, one of the primary strengths of Sarah is its ability to effectively draw completely fleshed sketches of timeless archetypes: the outrageous sorority bitch 'Jennifer' simply begging for her comeuppance, the pretty (yet sensitive) young 'Patty' who can have it all, the can't-put-your-finger-on-it weirdness of 'Mrs. Hunter' the housemother, and most importantly, the shy and introverted charm of outsider 'Sarah.'
+Like Carrie, one of the primary strengths of this film is its ability to effectively draw completely fleshed sketches of timeless archetypes: the outrageous sorority bitch 'Jennifer' simply begging for her comeuppance, the pretty (yet sensitive) young 'Patty' who can have it all, the can't-put-your-finger-on-it weirdness of 'Mrs. Hunter' the housemother, and most importantly, the shy and introverted charm of outsider 'Sarah.'